-Government announces $6.2 billion loan guarantees for small and medium sized businesses
+Covid-19 coronavirus: Government announces $6.2b loan guarantees for SMEs

-The Government will provide up to $6.25 billion as it stands alongside private banks in a new scheme to attempt to loan money to small and medium sized businesses.
+The Government will provide up to $6.25 billion as it stands alongside private banks in a new scheme to attempt to loan money to small and medium-sized businesses.

-Finance Minister Grant Robertson announced details of a scheme, in which taxpayers will take on half of the risk of loans to private businesses on Tuesday afternoon.
+Finance Minister Grant Robertson announced details of a scheme, in which taxpayers will take on most of the risk of loans to private businesses on Tuesday afternoon.

 Businesses with turnover of between $250,000 and $80 million will be eligible for loans of up to $500,000 for a term of up to three years.